fossasia/open-event-frontend/README.md

 #### Development branch

 The **development** branch of open-event-frontend gets deployed at [https://open-event-frontend.now.sh/](https://open-event-frontend.now.sh/)
-It consumes the API exposed by development branch of open event server, hosted at [https://open-event-api-dev.herokuapp.com](https://open-event-api-dev.herokuapp.com)
+It consumes the API exposed by the development branch of open event server, hosted at [https://open-event-api-dev.herokuapp.com](https://open-event-api-dev.herokuapp.com)

 ### Release Cycle

 Stable versions will be released periodically, starting from version 1.0.0 when open-event-frontend went into production.
 Version names will follow [semantic versioning](https://semver.org/)

 ### Docker Hub Images
-Docker images hosted on [open-event-frontend repository](https://cloud.docker.com/u/eventyay/repository/docker/eventyay/open-event-frontend) under eventyay organisation on docker hub are updated for each push on master and development branch.
+Docker images hosted on [open-event-frontend repository](https://cloud.docker.com/u/eventyay/repository/docker/eventyay/open-event-frontend) under event yay organization on docker hub are updated for each push on the master and development branch.
 Separate tags for each version release are also maintained.
 They are as follows:

 | Branch/Release  | Image                                    |
 | --------------- | ---------------------------------------- |